edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 - Get UOM
     - Changed the response format from TOML to YAML

-- Add/ Update ProvisionWatcher
+- Add/ Get/ Update ProvisionWatcher
     - Allowed empty string profile name when adding or updating the ProvisionWatcher
+    - The ProvisionWatcher DTO is restructured by moving the Device related fields into a new object field, `DiscoveredDevice`; such as `profileName`, Device `adminState`, and `autoEvents`.
+    - Added a new properties field in the `DiscoveredDevice` object to allow any additional or customized data.
+    - ProvisionWatcher contains its own `adminState` now.
+The Device `adminState` is moved into the `DiscoveredDevice` object.

-See [Core Metadata API document](https://docs.edgexfoundry.org/{version}/api/core/Ch-APICoreMetadata/) for more details
+See [Core Metadata API Reference](../../../api/core/Ch-APICoreMetadata.md) for complete details.

 ### Core Command
 #### API Change
 - Get Command
-    - Updated `ds-pushevent` and `ds-returnevent` to use bool value
+    - Updated `ds-pushevent` and `ds-returnevent` to use bool value, `true` or `false`, instead of `yes` or `no`

-See [Core Command API document](https://docs.edgexfoundry.org/{version}/api/core/Ch-APICoreCommand/) for more details
+See [Core Command API Reference](../../../api/core/Ch-APICoreCommand.md) for complete details.

 ### Support Notifications